Your current path:

 Table of contents

 Overtime can be a sensitive issue.
-Although the legal regulations for overtime are clear, they also leave a certain amount of leeway.
-This is why the topic keeps raising questions.
-In this article, we answer the most important questions on the subject of overtime.
+Although the legal regulations on overtime are clear, they also leave a certain amount of leeway.
+This is why the topic always raises questions.
+In this article, we answer the most important questions about overtime.

 What is overtime?